 Waste Reduction, Recycling & Composting

-Alameda County's facility provides for the proper disposal of solvents, chemicals, paint, pesticides, syringes and more.
+Alameda County's (HHW) facility.
+This facility provides proper disposal of solvents, chemicals, paint, pesticides, syringes and more.

 For all your collection service information, in the City of Emeryville, go to this website

 and choose your type of service from the menu on the left hand side of the page.
 To report problems or get answers to questions not covered on the website, call the City at 510-596-3795.

 Annual Neighborhood Bulky Waste Collection takes place annually in April,

 For additional bulky collection service

 Call Waste Management of Alameda County (WMAC) at 510-613-8710.
 Annual Neighborhood Bulky Waste Collection takes place in April.
 Look for notices in the mail (single family properties), or ask your Property Manager (multi-unit properties) as April approaches, or check back here for the exact dates in 2017.
 Additional bulky collection is available to all residential accounts by calling 510-613-8710.

 Waste Management of Alameda Countyis the franchised hauler for trash, recycling and compostables collection for businesses and residents, as well as most construction and demolition waste.
 Click on a link below for more information:

 Service brochures for single family, multi-family, small business